changyibiao/redis-mgr/README.rst

 TODO
 ====

-1. schedular for many clusters
+1. schedular for many clusters, we will need it!
 2. SLOW LOG monitor
 3. #live monitor for nutcracker
 4. #nc to get nutcracker status will fail in background::